-The second way is by choosing a very powerful mounted or ductless heating system which will warm up the entire garage.
-However, to save on electric costs and time it takes to warm the garage, it is better to insulate your garage.
+The second way is by choosing a very powerful mounted or ductless heating system that will warm up the entire garage.
+However, to save on electric costs and the time it takes to warm the garage, it is better to insulate your garage.

 Yes, infrared heaters are very good for a garage.
 The heaters do not only warm the air but also the objects in the garage thus maintaining a comfortable temperature.

-Oil filled heaters are very cost efficient.
+Oil-filled heaters are very cost-efficient.
 The main reason is that they have oil which is heated by the conversion of electric power to heat energy.
-The oil absorbs the heat and warms up the heater which in turn warms the room through convention.
-Oil filled heaters are cheaper to run since they convert 99% of electric power to heat.
+The oil absorbs the heat and warms up the heater which in turn warms the room through the convention.
+Oil-filled heaters are cheaper to run since they convert 99% of electric power to heat.

 The garage is a very important part of the house.
 Here, you perform your DIY projects or also use it as a workshop.
 As such, it is important to keep it as warm as possible.
 There are various ways in which you can warm your garage.
 You can use a heater, seal off all gaps and insulate the garage walls and door, use water heated pipes, or ductless heating among other methods.